daattali/daattali.github.io/test.md

 ~~~

 Just as a small extra bonus, I like to make error messages red, so I added `#error { color: red; }` to the `appCSS` string that we defined in the beginning.

+**Now you have a fully functioning form shiny app!** The only thing that's missing so far is a way to view the responses directly in the app.
+Remember that all the responses are saved locally, so you can also just open the files manually or use any approach you want to open the files.

+# Add table that shows all previous responses {#add-table}

+Note: this section is not visually identical to the app shown [on my shiny server](http://daattali.com/shiny/mimic-google-form/) because in my app I placed the table to the right of the form, and the code given here will place the table above the form.